distillpub/post--multimodal/src/paper.md

 Regional neurons vary greatly in scale, from neurons corresponding to entire hemispheres -- for example, a Northern Hemisphere neuron which responds to bears, moose, coniferous forest, and the entire Northern third of a world map -- down to sub-regions of countries, such as the US West Coast.
 Which regions the model dedicates neurons to seems stochastic and varies across models we examined.<d-footnote>Some regional neurons seem to form more consistently than others.
 Which neurons form doesn't seem to be fully explained by prevalence in the dataset: for example, every model has an Australia neuron, but not all models seem to have a UK neuron.
 Why is that?
 One intuition is that there’s more variance in neurons when there’s a natural supercategory they can be grouped into.
 For example, when an individual UK neuron doesn’t exist, it seems to be folded into a Europe neuron.
 In Africa, we sometimes see multiple different Africa neurons (in particular a South/West Africa neuron and an East Africa neuron), while other times there seems to be a single unified Africa neuron.
 In contrast, Australia is perhaps less subdividable, since it’s both a continent and country.</d-footnote>

-[Figure: similar to NMF diagram in building blocks, associate neurons with colors, then highlight region on world map with color, and also show faceted feature visualization for each neuron.
-Possibly show dataset examples as well]

 import RegionalDiagram from './diagrams/RegionalNeurons.svelte'